-This item represents the impact of changes in non-economic assumptions from the previous year to the current year, as these assumptions changes result in changes to the projected profits after the valuation date of September 30, 2016.
+This item represents the impact of changes in non-economic assumptions from the previous year to the current year, as these assumptions changes result in changes to the projected profits after the valuation date of March 31, 2017.
+The primary reason for the negative variance was a change of lapse rate assumptions for saving type products.